Edited by Malmordo - 2/14/13 at 3:41pm

 Apr 18: Teeth.
 Not so much a story as a series of themes and variations on the same joke, but it's a good, gruesome joke.
 Great performance from Jess Weixler.

 Apr 19: Room 237.
 Okay, I'm on board with the Native American Genocide interpretation.
-The Fake Moon Landing theory always pisses me off.
+The Fake Moon Landing (Broadcast) theory just pisses me off.

 Apr 23: Legend (with Reggie Watts soundtrack).
 I love the whole idea of this.